 Finally, with respect to ethical guidance, in the past the OPC has provided written guidance to attorneys through publication of Utah Bar Journal articles on common ethics topics, and in brochures available to Bar members and the public.
-In the last year, the OPC published an article entitled, "Getting to know the Office of Professional Conduct - or Not".
-This article gave tips on avoiding the attorney discipline process and on what to do if you are involved in the process.
 As the need arises, the OPC anticipates continuing to publish articles on ethics topics.